 - Once weaned, pups are left to fend for themselves, and finally, take to the water to learn how to hunt fish on their own.
-Grey seal pups have an extremely high mortality rate of up to 40% of pups dying depending on the season.
+Grey seal pups have an extremely high mortality rate with only around 50% surviving their first year.

 - Adult males reach over 2 metres (6.5 – 8 feet) in length and can weigh over 310kg.
 Males have a shorter life expectancy than females at 25 years.